aelsammak/ElevatorSystem/README.md

   - Main.java - class that is responsible for running simulation and starting all threads
 - /resources:
   - config.cfg - config file used to configure the parameters and initial settings for the program
-- measurements - Recorded timings used to simulate elevator times within the program

 __Responsibilities:__
 - Elevator Subsystem: Adi El-Sammak